Skip to Content

 It’s best to break up the drive over a few days.
 There are some great stops along the Alcan Highway worth spending the night in.
 Most of the towns along the way will just have a gas station and maybe a restaurant.

-If you want to load up on groceries and a big dinner you’ll need to map out your stops in advance or just push on driving.
+If you want to load up on groceries and a big dinner, you must map out your stops in advance or push on driving.
 Here are our favorite stops along the Alaska Highway.

 • Muncho Lake